 Trace Tavernier’s polymath oeuvre and you find: intense concern with pattern and logic; relentless focus on the discipline of craft; and creative inspiration without horizons.

-On canvas, these three elements now fuse to reveal a unique and rigorously observed perspective, elegantly rendered with impeccable craft: mathematically precise mazes that decode in abstraction the form of the world’s great cities.
+On canvas, these three elements now fuse to reveal a unique and rigorously observed perspective, elegantly rendered with impeccable craft.
+His mathematically precise mazes decode in a surreal way the form of the world’s great cities, while his labyrinthine abstractions bring a new wind to geometrical art.

-Tavernier studied at Paris University digital arts and musical composition, influenced by composers like Gerard Grisey, Salvatore Sciarrino and Steve Reich.
+Tavernier studied at Paris University digital arts and musical composition, influenced by Paul Klee and composers like Gerard Grisey, Salvatore Sciarrino or Steve Reich.

-Tavernier sought a fresh creative outlet for craftsmanship that was by then fully mature.
-So in 2010, brush in hand, he started to experiment and mix his diverse set of skills onto the canvas.
+In 2010, Tavernier sought a fresh creative path and brush in hand, he started to experiment and mix his diverse set of skills onto the canvas.